skandertajine/rabbitmq-cluster/README.md

 ```
   ### Cluster Security and authentification management

-  The cluster nodes uses a cookie string to ensure authentification between each other.
+  The cluster nodes uses a cookie string to ensure authentification to each other.
   The cookie will be typically located in ```/var/lib/rabbitmq/.erlang.cookie``` and it must be identical within all nodes.